plokhotnyuk/fast-string-interpolator/README.md

 {
   val fresh$macro$1: Int = f();
   val fresh$macro$2: Double = g();
-  com.sizmek.fsi.`package`.stringBuilder().append('a').append(fresh$macro$1).append("bb").append(fresh$macro$2).toString()
+  com.sizmek.fsi.`package`.stringBuilder().append('a').append(fresh$macro$1).append("bb").append(fresh$macro$2).toString();
 }: String
 ```

-You can check this by adding a compiler option: `scalacOptions += "-Xprint:all"`.
+You can check this by adding a compiler option: `scalacOptions += "-Ymacro-debug-lite"`.

 In this code `com.sizmek.fsi.`package`.stringBuilder()` stands for getting a preallocated instance of
 `java.lang.StringBuilder` from the thread-local pool.

 By default a buffer capacity of all created `java.lang.StringBuilder` instances is 16384 characters (32Kb).
 If limit
-is reached reallocation happens.
-However next retrieval from the pool a new `java.lang.StringBuilder`
+is reached buffer size grows to ensure that whole string can fit in it.
+However next retrieval from the pool a new
-instance will be allocated with the default size of the buffer and returned to avoid exhausting of Java heap.
-So if you want
+`java.lang.StringBuilder` instance will be allocated with the default size of the buffer and returned to avoid
-to work with longer strings without reallocations then set a greater value for the following JVM system property:
+exhausting of Java heap.
+So if you want to work with longer strings without reallocations then set a greater value for
-`com.sizmek.fsi.buffer.size`.
+the following JVM system property: `com.sizmek.fsi.buffer.size`.

 ## How to contribute